emichael/dslabs/handout-files/README.md

 Now, the visualization tool will be pre-populated with the invariant-violating trace, the last state of which actually violates one of the invariants being tested for.
 You can explore this trace by using the history navigation tools described above.
-You can also click on messages or timeouts to explore alternate traces branching off the one that violated the invariant.
+You can also click on messages or timers to explore alternate traces branching off the one that violated the invariant.

 ![Trace](img/trace-servers.png)

 ### JSON Issues
-If your `Node`s, `Message`s, or `Timeout`s contain circular references, you may run into issues using the visualization tool.
+If your `Node`s, `Message`s, or `Timer`s contain circular references, you may run into issues using the visualization tool.
 In this case, you will have to remove the circular references or define custom JSON serializers for the offending classes.
 The testing framework uses the